irfanullahjan/cm2020-agile-software-projects/Readme.md

 ## How to run the application?

-Because the applciation is composed to two parts i.e. the backend (Loopback) and the frontend (Next.js), we need to run both to be able to use the application.
-Both of thse need to be running in seperate terminals.
+Because the application is composed to two parts i.e. the backend (Loopback) and the frontend (Next.js), we need to run both to be able to use the application.
+Both of these need to be running in separate terminals.

 Please run the following commands in the given order.